-The boarding program is based upon Christ’s call to love one another, grow in obedience to Him, and live in harmony with others.
+Our boarding program is based upon Christ’s call to love one another, grow in obedience to Him, and live in harmony with others.
 The boarding program provides opportunities for students to practice community living within the call of Christ.

-A Safe and Secure Living Environment: The boarding program is a physically and emotionally safe place, where students know they are cared for and is safe from verbal or physical intimidation or harm.
-Our boarding program is designed and staffed for fostering emotional and spiritual growth.
+A Safe and Secure Living Environment: The boarding program is a physically and emotionally safe place where students know they are cared for and are safe from verbal or physical intimidation or harm.
+Our boarding program is designed and staffed to foster emotional and spiritual growth.

 Programs and Environments that Nurture and Foster Growth: The boarding program creates environments and opportunities to help students develop in a variety of ways: spiritually through discipleship and mentorship; physically through healthy eating and exercise habits; intellectually through support for their education, and socially through the guidance provided by staff in student interactions.

 Prioritizing Ministry and Service over Efficiency: The composition of the students in a dorm, and their ability to create a positive, encouraging, and nurturing environment, is of higher importance than filling beds and increasing the number of those enrolled in the boarding program.

 These values are practiced in the following ways:

-- Dormitories are designed to foster community living, yet provide personal privacy.
+Dormitories are designed to foster community living yet provide personal privacy.

-- The boarding program provides guidance and resources for nutritional health and physical activity.
+The boarding program provides guidance and resources for nutritional health and physical activity.

-- Students facing struggles and challenges are directed toward a relationship with Christ.
+Students facing struggles and challenges are directed toward a relationship with Christ.

-- Students are intentionally placed in circumstances where they can learn valuable interpersonal skills such as working out a disagreement with a roommate or respecting the personal boundaries of others.
+Students are intentionally placed in circumstances where they can learn valuable interpersonal skills, such as working out a disagreement with a roommate or respecting the personal boundaries of others.